JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Kaede</summary>
   She wins as the series Best Girl (sorry Kyoko it is a very close match I swear).
 I just love when she is on screen.
-She has wonderful interactions with everyone, a very compelling motive and most importantly a strong agency only parallel ed by a handful of characters.
+She has wonderful interactions with everyone, a very compelling motive and most importantly a strong agency only paralleled by a handful of characters in the entire series.
 </details>
 <details>
   <summary>Kaito</summary>